buerokratt/buerokratt/docs/technical-stack.md

     section Deployment
         Version control :   GitHub (github.com/buerokratt)
                         :   GitHub Package Registry
-        Orchestration   :   GitHub Actions
+        Secrets         :   AS IS -- Custom solution based on text files and deployment scripts :   TO BE -- replaced with Vault by Hashicorp Orchestration   :   GitHub Actions
                         :   Kubernetes
         Platforms       :   Estonian Government Cloud